solita/solita.github.com/_posts/2023-05-xx-definite-clause-grammars.md

 But even as it stands, this hopefully shows that DCGs are a very powerful feature of Prolog.

-In this post we used [SWI-Prolog WASM](https://www.swi-prolog.org/pldoc/man?section=wasm) build and its JS interop features.
+In this post, we used [SWI-Prolog WASM](https://www.swi-prolog.org/pldoc/man?section=wasm) build and its JS interop features.
 There are also other implementations that can be used in the browser, especially [Tau Prolog](http://tau-prolog.org) which is written in JavaScript.
 Some details of the interop and DCG libraries differ between implementations, so check the documentation.